 Table of Contents

-The Dutch granted freedom of living to the Hindus, Muslims, and Buddhists.
-The flaw of the Dutch rule was that they taxed the nation far more heavily than the Portuguese.
-The British eventually took control of the coastal areas in 1796 and named it Ceylon.
-By 1815, the British brought the entire island under their rule.
+The Dutch allowed freedom of religion for Buddhists, Hindus, and Muslims, but imposed heavy taxes on the people—more severe than those under Portuguese rule.
+In 1796, the British took control of the coastal areas and named the island Ceylon.
+By 1815, the British had brought the entire island under their rule.

-The British gave Sri Lanka a semi independent ‘dominion’ title on 4th February,1948 and Don Stephen Senanayake became its first Prime Minister.
-Thus after 450 years of colonial rule by three great powers, the island nation finally became independent.
+On 4th February 1948, Sri Lanka was granted semi-independent Dominion status, and Don Stephen Senanayake became the country’s first Prime Minister.
+After nearly 450 years of colonial rule under three European powers, Sri Lanka finally gained independence.
 Sir Henry Monk Mason was sworn in as the first Governor-General of the Dominion of Ceylon.

 1: Who was the first woman President of India?

-Sri Lankan National Day is celebrated with official ceremonies and military parades.
-The main celebrations take place in the largest city, Colombo, where the President hoists the national flag and delivers a speech which is nationally televised.
+Sri Lankan National Day is marked by official ceremonies and grand military parades.
+The main celebrations take place in Colombo, where the President hoists the national flag and delivers a nationally televised address.

 In which year did Sri Lanka gain independence?